episodeiv/icinga-plugins/README.md

 * **check_tor_fd.sh**: Use the number of open file descriptors as a crude method of finding out how many clients a tor node currently services
+* **check_traffic.sh**: Check current traffic on ethernet interfaces.
+   Does not support IPv6 yet and needs an IPTables rule.

 Where applicable, the plugins produce performance data suitable for pnp4nagios or similar tools.